Type of Hike:

 Jumping from the rocks is essentially prohibited by the authorities, so do take care.
 I let my kids climb up the side of the canyon and jump, just as long as there is an adult with them to supervise and help them out.

-There isn't really enough open space to have a picnic so I recommend you just bring water and fruit with you down to the pool.
+Picnicking is not allowed so I recommend you just bring water and a quick snack with you down to the pool.

 Tiyul na'eem (have a good hike in Hebrew)